 It provided pilots with the necessary warmth whilst proving to be lightweight and therefore ideal, whatever the conditions looked like.
-Also created around the 1950s was the slightly souped up version, the MA-2.
+Also created around the 1950s was the slightly souped-up version, the MA-2.

-It followed the same principles but with a few alterations including larger pockets, a traditional folded collar, slightly shorter cut and designed in a way to further enhance and support movement.
-Due to the add-ons, this particular style didn’t really gain as much of a cult following outside military usage, other than with Marilyn Monroe of course.
+It followed the same principles but with a few alterations including larger pockets, a traditional folded collar, and a slightly shorter cut and designed in a way to further enhance and support movement.
+Due to the add-ons, this particular style didn’t gain as much of a cult following outside military usage, other than with Marilyn Monroe of course.

 The Bomber also had one particularly important feature, which strangely defined a part of my childhood: a reversible, bright orange lining.
 Honestly, when 10-year-old me first had a bomber jacket, I lost my mind at the fact that I could wear it inside out.

 The snap buttons were external and internal, as were the pockets.
-I could wear the black nylon side during the day, and then turn it inside out—the blaze orange outlined by the black trim—for later that day (I was 10, I wasn’t exactly allowed out in the evenings).
+I could wear the black nylon side during the day, and then turn it inside out—the blaze orange outlined by the black trim—for later that day (I was 10, and I wasn’t exactly allowed out in the evenings).

 The other thing about being a 10-year-old is that you don’t really care much about why things are the way they are.
 I had never wondered why the internal lining was orange.
 I just loved the fact it was.
 The presumed reasoning behind the bright colour was that of search and rescue.
 Pilots who were downed and on enemy territory could turn the jacket inside out to be located by their allies more easily.
-Essentially, it’s hi-vis, which makes complete sense and probably better justified than it looks pretty cool...
+Essentially, it’s hi-vis, which makes complete sense and is probably better justified than it looks pretty cool...